Souvenir Story: The Yule Lads of Iceland

 This store radiates the magic of Christmas.
 Twinkling lights, shiny baubles, holiday figurines.
 We wandered around, until we saw it: A massive leg of smoked lamb dangling from the ceiling in the middle of the shop.
 What?!
 The merchant hurried over to us, knife in hand, expertly cutting off a piece of the meat.
 “It’s an Icelandic Christmas tradition.”
 He explained.

-And as I chewed that smokey and salty lamb, I looked over at the adjacent shelf, stocked with a few of these wizard-like men.
+And as I chewed that smoky and salty lamb, I looked over at the adjacent shelf, stocked with a few of these wizard-like men.
 It was in that store when I learned about the Icelandic Christmas tradition of the Yule Lads.
 I knew I had to add one to my collection of Icelandic souvenirs.

 I also feel like Bjúgnakrækir is kind of my spirit lad – if I were to be a particular holiday nuisance, I would probably be swiping food too.
 I wouldn’t say no to a food crime of opportunity, especially for a good kielbasa or bratwurst.